varabyte/kotter/README.md

 ### Timers

-Konsole can manage a set of timers for you.
+Kotter can manage a set of timers for you.
 Use the `addTimer` method in your `run` block to add some:

 ```kotlin
 section {